 - Creative problem-solving - When employees are motivated to resolve workplace conflicts, they come up with unique solutions and creative ideas to tackle the problem.

-- Civil approach - Constructive conflicts can bring teammates together, allowing them to understand all kinds of opinions.
+- Civil approach - Constructive conflicts can bring teammates together, allowing them to understand and respect opinions.
 They can trace it back to the root of miscommunication and resolve their conflict through civil discourse.

 - Identifying the leadership spirit - At times of crisis, new leaders are born.
 Team members can exhibit leadership skills during conflict and emerge as strong leaders in the future.